ciscocandidate/400-101/SPOTO-213q-optimized.md

 Which two statements about 802.1Q tunneling are true?
 (Choose two.)

 A. It requires a system MTU of at least 1504 bytes.

-D B. The default configuration sends Cisco Discovery Protocol, STP, and VTP information.
+B. The default configuration sends Cisco Discovery Protocol, STP, and VTP information.

 C. Traffic that traverses the tunnel is encrypted.